tducasse/ysh/implementations/nim/README.md

 - `nimble install` then `yshnim` if you added `$HOME/.nimble/bin` to your PATH

 ## Measure performance
-- `nim c -r -d:perf` to print timing logs
+- `nim c -r -d:perf src/yshnim.nim` to print timing logs